Shalako (film): Production

+Development

 Producer Euan Lloyd was introduced to Louis L'Amour, author of numerous Western adventure novels, by his actor friend Alan Ladd.
 Over the years, as Lloyd dreamed of becoming an independent producer, he kept in touch with L'Amour.
 He wanted to film his 1962 novel Shalako.
+In 1965 Lloyd announced he had the rights.

+Lloyd offered the project to director Edward Dmytryk when the latter was preparing Anzio.
+Dmytryk felt "the story was interesting, script awful" and agreed to direct if Lloyd had the script rewritten by an actor friend of the director, Jim Griffith.
+The producer acquiesced and Dmytryk said the new script "wasn't Shane or even Warlock but it wasn't bad."
+However he doubted Lloyd would be able to get the necessary stars to finance the movie.
 At one time, Lloyd had lined up Henry Fonda and Senta Berger to star in the film, planning to shoot it in Mexico.
-Lloyd recounted that, at the time, many film distributors were reluctant to back a film starring Fonda, and increases in the cost of filming in Mexico made it impossible to pursue.
+This was announced in 1966.
+Lloyd later recounted that, at the time, many film distributors were reluctant to back a film starring Fonda, and increases in the cost of filming in Mexico made it impossible to pursue.

 During a meeting with L'Amour, Lloyd recounted long lines at the cinemas in New York City for the latest James Bond adventure film.
 L'Amour remarked that Sean Connery, who starred in the role, would certainly "look tall in the saddle".
 When Lloyd met Sean Connery and discussed the work with him, he learned that Connery was a Western fan since childhood.
-He was also keen to do the film as he had been promised $1 million and % of the profits out of the $5 million budget.
-Connery was available, as he had turned down playing Bond in On Her Majesty's Secret Service.
+He was also keen to do the film as he had been promised $1 million and 30% of the profits out of the $5 million budget.
+Connery's casting was announced in June 1967.